|New Section on the website

 An exceptional occurrence of favorable factors has been known to preclude the overturning of the aircraft, which, after having been in a vertical position with the nose down, falls back onto the floats right-side-up.
 This happened to author Baj with a Cessna 185 amphibian, after the co-pilot, who was used to flying ground planes, instinctively extended the gear on very short final, after all checks had been made and without anyone noticing him doing so.
 The missed overturning was due to an exceptional coincidence of favorable factors, as was said: installation of oversized floats (EDO 3500s), an approach with three notches of flap, dissipation of all the speed during the flare with a contact a couple of knots over stalling speed, and the choice of an approach route with a headwind of 5 or 6 knots.
 Had the operation been carried out slightly differently, as was highly possible given the excellent general conditions and the surface, the aircraft would most certainly have overturned.
 Here is a case that illustrates that one must always operate to one’s best, even in apparently favorable conditions, which leads one into complacency and that checking the gear should be carried out more than once.

-Because of the dire circumstances with landing in water with gear extended, the gear up check that is done during pre-landing check should always include not only a check of the gear lever and indicator lights but also a visual check of all four gear to confirm that they are up -- every time!
+Because of the dire circumstances with landing in water with gear extended, the gear up check that is done during pre-landing check should always include not only a check of the gear lever and indicator lights but also a visual check of all three gear to confirm that they are up -- every time!
+(Use your float mirror to check the tail wheel position)

 (Thank you Mr. Baj, Steve Mestler for the IRSOC)